 New technology has unintentionally allowed terrorist organisations to bypass traditional media entirely and act simultaneously as the protagonists, producers, and propagators of their acts of nihilistic violence.
 Their presence online is a direct consequence of our technologically-driven society.
 As Google’s Director of Research and Development at Jigsaw, Yasmin Green stated: ‘if we ever thought that we could build an internet insulated from the dark side of humanity, we were wrong’.
 Technology has granted non-state terrorist organisations more power to coordinate attacks, disseminate propaganda, and recruit members to their cause than ever before.
 The weapons of non-state terrorism are now no longer simply the guns and bombs they have always used, and we should only expect this trend to intensify and expand.

 The next in this series of insights examines the other side of this relationship, asking: what role can technology play in combating terrorist content online?

-We will be publishing a series of insights into the role of technology in non-state terrorist content online over the coming months, culminating in a full report in October 2018.
+We will be publishing a series of insights into the role of technology in non-state terrorist content online over the coming months, culminating in a full report.
 In the meantime, look out for part two in this three-part series.
 If you have any queries or questions, or would like to be involved with the report, please get in touch with Katie at email@example.com.